apache/activemq-artemis/docs/user-manual/en/security.md

 `ActiveMQBasicSecurityManager` and was started from scratch then no clients would be able to connect because there would be no users & roles configured.
 However, in order to configure users & roles one would need to use the management API which would require the proper credentials.
-It's a catch-22.
-Therefore, it is possible to configure "bootstrap" credentials that will be automatically created when the broker starts.
-There are properties to define
+It's a [catch-22](https://en.wikipedia.org/wiki/Catch-22_(logic)) problem.
+Therefore, it is essential to configure "bootstrap" credentials that will be automatically created when the broker starts.
+There are properties to define either:
-either:

  - a single user whose credentials can then be used to add other users
  - properties files from which to load users & roles in bulk